Frithjof Schuon: United States (1980–1998)

 In 1980, Schuon and his wife emigrated to the United States, settling in Bloomington, Indiana, where there was already a large community of disciples.
 The first years in Bloomington saw the publication of a number of important works including From the Divine to the Human, To Have a Center, Survey of Metaphysics and Esoterism, and Roots of the Human Condition.

 According to Patrick Laude, Schuon became known, through his many books, articles and letters, "as the principal spokesman of the intellectual current sometimes referred to in English speaking countries as perennialism", or the Traditionalist School.
 During his years in Lausanne and Bloomington he regularly received visits from "practitioners and representatives of diverse religions".

 Thomas Yellowtail remained Schuon's intimate friend until his death in 1993, visiting him every year and adopting him into the Crow tribe in 1984.
-During these sojourns, Schuon and some of his followers organized what they called "Indian Days", in which Native American dances were performed, leading some to accuse him of practising ritual nudity.
+During these sojourns, Schuon and some of his followers organized what they called "Indian Days", in which Native American dances were performed, leading some to accuse him of practicing ritual nudity.
 These gatherings were understood by disciples as a sharing in Schuon's personal insights and realization, not as part of the initiatic method he transmitted, centered on Islamic prayer and the dhikr.

-In 1991, one of Schuon's followers accused him of misconduct during collective gatherings.
-A preliminary investigation was begun, but the chief prosecutor concluded that there was no proof, noting that the plaintiff was of extremely dubious character and had been previously condemned for making false statements in another similar affair in California.
-The prosecutor declared that there were no grounds for prosecution, and the local press made amends.
-Some articles and books, including Mark Sedgwick's Against the Modern World, discuss this event and the related "primordial" practices of the Bloomington community in Midwestern suburban America in the late twentieth century.
+In 1991, following an allegation by a former follower, Schuon was indicted for "sexual battery and child molestation.”
+However, a few weeks later the case was dropped.
+The prosecutor stated that there was “not one shred of evidence” aside from the follower's testimony and that “Insofar as [Schuon] has been labeled, a miscarriage has occurred.”
+Despite the dismissal, the incident led some followers to leave the Maryamiyya Order and negatively affected Schuon’s reputation within Traditionalist and Sufi circles.